FranciscoJoseSerrano/AugReality/README.md

 # AugReality
-Project for Masters Augmented Reality course using PCL and Open Scene Graph
+Project using PCL and Open Scene Graph

  -Remove everything from build folders;